Milton Fowler Gregg: Victoria Cross

 At the age of eighteen Gregg joined the 8th New Brunswick Hussars militia regiment.
 Gregg served during the First World War as a sergeant in the medical corps and later as an officer of The Royal Canadian Regiment.
 During combat on the Western Front in 1917, his actions earned him the Military Cross and in 1918 further valour added a bar to the Cross.
 Near Cambrai, Nord, France on 28 September 1918 his actions during the Battle of the Canal du Nord (part of Canada's Hundred Days) earned him the Victoria Cross.

 The citation for Gregg's Victoria Cross reads:

 Lt.
 Milton Fowler Gregg, M.C., R. Can.
 Regt., Nova Scotia R. – For most conspicuous bravery and initiative during operations near Cambrai, 27th September to 1st October, 1918.

 On 28th September, when the advance of the brigade was held up by fire from both flanks and by thick, uncut wire, he crawled forward alone and explored the wire until he found a small gap through which he subsequently led his men and forced an entry into the enemy trench.
 The enemy counter-attacked in force and, through lack of bombs, the situation became critical.
 Although wounded Lt.
 Gregg returned alone under terrific fire and collected a further supply.
 Then rejoining his party, which by this time was much reduced in numbers, and in spite of a second wound, he reorganized his men and led them with the greatest determination against the enemy trenches, which he finally cleared.
 He personally killed or wounded 11 of the enemy and took 25 prisoners, in addition to 12 machine guns captured in the trench.
 Remaining with his company in spite of wounds he again on the 30th September led his men in attack until severely wounded.
 The outstanding valour of this officer saved many casualties and enabled the advance to continue.

 Victoria Cross stolen

-On the evening of 24 December 1978, Gregg's medal set was stolen from the Royal Canadian Regiment Museum in London, Ontario.
+The VC awarded to Gregg, which was donated to the Royal Canadian Regiment Museum in London, Ontario, in 1979, was stolen on Canada Day (1 July 1980), when the museum was overcrowded and has been missing since.
 The medal set which had been placed on permanent loan to the museum by his widow Erica Deichmann Gregg included the Victoria Cross, the Order of Canada in the grade of Officer and the Military Cross with one Bar.